garth/cerebral-module-ui-driver/README.md

     // This is an optional translation library, without this the field labels
     // and error messages can be defined directly on each binding.
     // We use messageformat (https://github.com/SlexAxton/messageformat.js), but
-    // any object t that has a function properties that return a string should
+    // any object t that has function properties that return a string should
     // work (eg t.emailLabel() => 'Email')
     const t = i18n(locale, 'signin');